Greta Thunberg To U.S.: 'You Have A Moral Responsibility' On Climate Change

 .@NYCschools will excuse absences of students participating in the #ClimateStrike on Friday 9/20.
 Students will need parental consent.
 Younger students can only leave school with a parent. https://t.co/hcBO1Cnb3m— NYC Public Schools (@NYCSchools) September 12, 2019

+"Never give up," she told the protesters, adding, "See you next week, on Sept.
+20."

+The international protest that's planned for next Friday will likely be large.
+New York City's public school system recently announced that it will excuse the absences of any students who participate in the climate strike.

-"Students will need parental consent," the school district said, adding, "Younger students can only leave school with a parent."
+"Students will need parental consent," the school system said, adding, "Younger students can only leave school with a parent."

-And if students elsewhere need an excused absence note, Amnesty International Secretary General Kumi Naidoo has written a letter to more than 30,000 schools, urging them to allow their students to join the climate strikes.
+And if students elsewhere need an excused-absence note, Amnesty International Secretary General Kumi Naidoo has written a letter to more than 30,000 schools, urging them to allow their students to join the climate strikes.

-Along with boosting people's awareness of the dangers of climate change, Thunberg says she wants them to use their voting power to elect leaders who will work to reduce carbon emissions and slow global warming.
+Thunberg says that along with boosting people's awareness of the dangers of climate change, she wants them to use their voting power to elect leaders who will work to reduce carbon emissions and slow global warming.

-Thunberg arrived in the U.S. last week, after sailing across the Atlantic Ocean to avoid the carbon emissions jet travel would entail.
-She's taking a gap year away from school, to focus on her burgeoning youth movement.

-When asked what her parents think of her activism and its demands on her time, Thunberg says, "of course they are concerned that I am doing all this and and that I am not going to school."
+When asked what her parents think of her activism and the demands on her time, Thunberg says, "Of course they are concerned that I am doing all this and and that I am not going to school."

-The young climate activist adds, "I think they also see that I am happier now than I was before, because I'm doing something meaningful."
+The young activist adds, "I think they also see that I am happier now than I was before, because I'm doing something meaningful."

+She's taking a gap year away from school to focus on her burgeoning youth movement.

-Noting her parents' concerns about her living a very public life and being out of school, Thunberg says, "I think they support me in at least some way.
+Noting her parents' concerns about living a very public life and being out of school, Thunberg says, "I think they support me in at least some way.
 They know that what I am doing is morally right."